PrathamSharma1510/norman_pd_incident_data_pipeline_and_visualization/README.md

 ## Test Overview

 ### `test_calculate_day_of_week`
-This test verifies that the `calculate_day_of_week` function correctly calculates the day of the week for each date in the DataFrame, ensuring Sunday=1 through Saturday=7.
+This test verifies that the `calculate_day_of_week` function correctly calculates the day of the week for each date in the DataFrame, ensuring Sunday equals 1 through Saturday equals 7.

 ### `test_calculate_incident_rank`
 Tests the `calculate_incident_rank` function to ensure it correctly assigns ranks based on the frequency of incident natures.
-Incidents with the same nature should receive the same rank, with more frequent natures receiving a lower rank number.
+Incidents with the same nature should receive the same rank, with more frequent natures receiving a lower rank number (eg:- 1,2).

 ### `test_calculate_time_of_day`
 Checks the `calculate_time_of_day` function to ensure it properly extracts and assigns the hour of the day from the 'Date/Time' column in the DataFrame.
 This test confirms that the time of day is correctly captured as a numerical hour.